 Getting to know your neighbours

-If you're used to apartment living being anonymous and private, you can forget about it once you move to Italy.
+In any case, you may as well get on good terms with them as soon as possible .If you're used to apartment living being anonymous and private, you can forget about it here.
 Your neighbours are soon going to know all of your business - and not just because your dividing walls are paper thin.

-There's a good chance your neighbours are looking out for the safety of the building and everyone in it, and won't hesitate to lend you a hand, take your parcel deliveries, and be openly curious about your habits and every visitor you have. if you're lucky, they'll occasionally bring you baked goods.
+There's a good chance your neighbours are looking out for the safety of the building and everyone in it, and won't hesitate to lend you a hand, take your parcel deliveries, and be openly curious about your habits and every visitor you have.
+If you're lucky, they'll occasionally bring you baked goods.

 Whether you find this neighbourly relationship claustrophobic or reassuring entirely depends on you.